sruffner/XSort/xsort/assets/views.md

 As with the **Templates** view, you can "zoom" in on the correlograms; use the slider at the bottom of the view to adjust the correlogram span between 20 and 200 milliseconds (+/-10ms to +/-100ms).

+The plots include two annoations: a dashed white line at zero correlation and a translucent white vertical band spanning T=-1.5 to +1.5 milliseconds.
+These visual guides help the user quickly check whether or not there is significant correlation in pairs of spikes occurring 1ms apart -- an indication that the neural unit's spike train is contaminated in some way.
+The "Show zero correlation" checkbox toggles the visibility of the zero correlation line.

+Both the visible state of the zero correlation marker and the current correlogram span are user preferences that are saved at application exit and restored the next time **XSort** launches.

 ### Interspike Interval Histograms

 This view plots, on the same axes, the interspike interval (ISI) histogram for each unit in the display list.
 The